CSE512-14W/a3-moreau-ujaved/README.md

 To deploy the visualization, download the a3.html file along with the movies.csv data set at http://cse512-14w.github.io/a3-moreau-ujaved/ and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

-## Story Board

-The original storyboard based itself a lot on the Google Play Music initial view timeline.
-Instead of only allowing the user to view one attribute (popularity), we decided to let the user chose as many attributes as we could process from the movie dataset csv file.

-Put either your storyboard content or a [link to your storyboard pdf file](storyboard.pdf?raw=true) here.
-Just like A2, you can use any software to create a *reasonable* pdf storyboard.

-### Changes between Storyboard and the Final Implementation

-A paragraph explaining changes between the storyboard and the final implementation.

 ## Development Process